physikerwelt/wikiFilter/README.md

 optional arguments:
   -h, --help            show this help message and exit -f FILE, --filename FILE
-                        the bz2-file to be split and filtered -s SIZE, --splitsize SIZE
+                        the bz2-file to be split and filtered (default: enwiki-latest-pages-articles.xml.bz2) -s SIZE, --splitsize SIZE
-                        the number of pages contained in each split -d DIR, --outputdir DIR
+                        the number of pages contained in each split (default:
+                        1000000)
+  -d DIR, --outputdir DIR
-                        the directory name where the files go -t TAG, --tagname TAG
+                        the directory name where the files go (default: wout) -t TAG, --tagname TAG
-                        the tag to search for (default math) -v, --verbosity
+                        the tag to search for (default: math) -v, --verbosity
-  -T, --template        include all templates
+  -T, --template        include all templates (default: False)
 ```